Axos Bank First Checking review

 Cassidy Horton is a writer for Finder, specializing in banking and kids’ debit cards.
 She’s been featured on Legal Zoom, MSN, and Consolidated Credit and has a Bachelor of Science in Public Relations and a Master of Business Administration from Georgia Southern University.
 When not writing, you can find her exploring the Pacific Northwest and watching endless reruns of The Office.

-There’s a lot to love about the Axos Bank First Checking account.
+There’s a lot to like about the Axos Bank First Checking account.
 It has no monthly fees or overdrafts, so your child won’t get penalized if they make a mistake while learning to manage their money.

 How do I open an Axos Bank First Checking account?